Purpose

 KRAS G12C inhibitor

-Participants will receive Sotorasib orally QD or adagrasib orally twice a day (BID)
+Participants will receive sotorasib orally QD or adagrasib orally twice a day (BID)

 • Drug: Sotorasib